Acquisition 2023

 Spin-off company, founded together with the University of South Bohemia in České Budějovice in 2023.

 The Czech Republic must innovate to protect its forests from bark beetle.
 It's not "just" about spruce trees anymore.
 Other stands are also at risk.
+According to the media, the bark beetle calamity is over, but experts warn that further waves are inevitable, and may be even stronger.

 The joint spin-off project responds to a specific market demand that came directly from Czech foresters.
 NeraAgro Holding, s.r.o. belongs to the GREATIVITY GROUP, SE